BillBuddy logo with smiling mascot and "Bill Summaries" ribbon.

 Select

 This legislation adjusts the scheduling of primary elections in Rhode Island.
-Currently, primary elections occur on the eighth Tuesday before the general state election.
-This bill mandates that if that specific Tuesday falls on the day immediately following Labor Day, the primary election will instead be held on the next day, Wednesday.
-Despite this one-day shift for voting, all administrative deadlines—such as candidate nominations, challenges, and withdrawals—will still be calculated as if the election were held on Tuesday, ensuring the preparatory schedule remains consistent.
+Currently, primary elections are held on the eighth Tuesday before the general state election.
+Under this bill, if that specific Tuesday falls on the day immediately following Labor Day, the primary election will be moved to the next day, Wednesday.
+However, the bill specifies that all administrative deadlines for candidates—such as nominations, challenges, and certifications—will remain calculated as if the election were still held on Tuesday, ensuring the preparatory timeline does not shift.

 Cheapest Oil Prices in RI